-A Writer Writes: Writing a Cross Genre Novella
+A Writer Writes: Writing an Amateur Sleuth Mystery Novella

-I’m super excited to announce that I’m writing a conspiracy thriller novella.
+I’m super excited to announce that I’m writing an amateur sleuth mystery novella.
 I love reading.
-It’s through reading books that I’ve developed interests that have filtered through into the writing of my fiction novels.
-At the end of 2016, I decided to make a commitment to start reading more books within my genre.
+Through reading books, I’ve developed interests that have filtered through into the writing of my fiction novels.
+So, at the end of 2016, I decided to read more books within my genre.

-In previous years, I adopted the philosophy of reading anything that peaks my interest, and to a certain extent, I still do.
-But, as I finished reading The Brass Hall by Kevin Tumlinson I became interested in the archaeological elements in this book.
-This new found interest lead me to search Amazon for the next book in the series, The Coelho Medallion.
-After finishing reading the second book, I started to develop an idea of writing a conspiracy thriller novel trilogy around a female archaeologist which I’ve later named Elizabeth James.
+In previous years, I adopted the philosophy of reading anything that piques my interest, and to a certain extent, I still do.
+But, as I finished reading The Brass Hall by Kevin Tumlinson, I became interested in the archaeological elements in this book.
+This newfound interest led me to search Amazon for the next book in the series, The Coelho Medallion.
+After finishing reading the second book, I started to develop an idea of writing a conspiracy thriller or action-adventure novel trilogy around an archaeologist, which I later named Maximilian Nicholls.

-After careful consideration of my current fiction writing workload, I decided to take a similar approach to test the reading market to see if I could find readers who are interested in my Elizabeth James conspiracy thrillers.
-At the moment, I’m advertising the James Lalonde Thriller series as a nine book series.
+After careful consideration of my current fiction-writing workload, I decided to take a similar approach to test the reading market to see if I could find readers who are interested in my Maximilian Nicholls conspiracy thrillers.
+At the moment, I’m advertising the James Lalonde amateur sleuth mystery series as a nine-book series.
 I chose this option to give readers an understanding that the series is more than just three books.
 But realistically, I plan to write these books for three years, to start off and then for as long as there is a demand.

-So, I’m excited to announce that I’m writing a conspiracy thriller novella titled, ‘Missing.’
+So, I’m excited to announce that I’m writing an amateur sleuth mystery novella titled, ‘Missing.’